react-native-google-signin/google-signin/README.md

   iosClientId: <FROM DEVELOPPER CONSOLE>, // only for iOS
   webClientId: <FROM DEVELOPPER CONSOLE>, // client ID of type WEB for your server (needed to verify user ID and offline access)
-  offlineAccess: true // if you want to access Google API on behalf of the user FROM YOUR SERVER })
+  offlineAccess: true // if you want to access Google API on behalf of the user FROM YOUR SERVER
+  forceConsentPrompt: true // if you want to show the authorization prompt at each login })
 .then(() => {
   // you can now call currentUserAsync()